The City Clerk provides services that connect citizens to their government and

 School of Government and the NCAMC.
 She served on the NCAMC Executive

 Board from 2012-2016.
 She served as president of the statewide

 Ms. Kelly has also been a member of the International

 Institute of Municipal Clerks (IIMC) since 1996.
 She served on the Board of Directors

 from 2007-2010 and 2016-present.
-She was sworn in as President of the IIMC at the 72nd Annual Conference in Norfolk, VA.
-She leads an association that has over 9,500 members representing municipalities in the United States and 15 other countries.
-She will serve a one-year term, culminating in May 2019 at the Annual Conference in Birmingham, Alabama.
+She served as President of the IIMC from 2018 to 2019; an organization with over 9,500 members representing municipalities in the United States and 15 other countries.
+She is currently serving as Immediate Past President.

 Ms. Kelly has a Bachelor of Science Degree in Communications from